I hum and hawed about what kind of post I would write this week given most of the world is in some kind of lockdown.

 I hope you are well.

-I wanted to get in touch as I’ve been writing regularly for Peter for the past seven months and he let me know last week that he was moving on as you were returning from leave.
+I wanted to get in touch as I’ve been writing regularly for Jane for the past seven months and she let me know last week that she was moving on as you were returning from leave.

-I’m sure your week has been incredibly busy as you’ve settled back in, but I just wanted to drop you a line and introduce myself and let you know that I’m really keen to keep writing for this publication.
+I’m sure your week has been incredibly busy as you’ve settled back in, but I just wanted to drop you a line and introduce myself and let you know that I’m really keen to keep writing for [publication’s name].

 Thanks Sarah – look forward to hearing from you,